uw-swag/ijacoco/README.md

 This section includes commands for running the experiments.
 Unless otherwise specified, all commands should be run in the home directory `ijacoco/` and with the ijacoco-reseach conda environment activated.

+To fairly compare the performance of iJaCoCo and JaCoCo, we forked the JaCoCo tool at the same version as the one iJaCoCo was built on, and renamed the tool name to bjacoco to avoid interference with existing JaCoCo configurations.
+The source code for iJaCoCo and bJaCoCo are in `ijacoco/ijacoco` and `ijacoco/bjacoco` respectively.

 ### Running all projects' all versions